Documentation

 Tag Events

-Once you have configured a NFC reader in MudPi you can now scan tags / cards.
-Anytime you scan a tag MudPi will emit a NFCTagScanned event on the nfc topic.
-This event will contain data about the tag including and NDEF data found.
+When you scan a tag, MudPi emits an NFCTagScanned event on the nfc topic with data about the tag including any NDEF data found.

 Writing to Tags